EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

 ## Step 1: Create an application

-* Create an application in Xena Developer
+* Create an application in [Xena Developer](Fundamentals/CreateApplication.md)
-* On the Oauth tab click "connect"
+* On the OAuth tab click "connect"
 * Click the "create" button to create new client credentials.
-* in your project page, create hybrid credentials.
+* In your project page, create hybrid credentials.
 * Give your credentials a name and description this will be displayed to the user on on the consent screen and should be descriptive of your application.
 * under grant type select "hybrid"
 * click Create